GEA960/Lazatech-Educate/README.md

 This project will consists of lessons and quizzes after them.
 Once a user answered a question and it was correct, they will received a crypto token to their XRP ledger address.

 **Instructions to run the Project:**
+Note that your device should have node.js and angular installed globally.
+If you do have installed them, move on with the instruction below:

 1. Clone the repository
 2. open your terminal
 3. cd to the project
 4. run 'npm install' command in order to create node_modules
+5. run "npm install --save firebase @angular/fire"
+6. run "ng add @angular/fire"
-5. then run ionic serve to see if it is working on your browser
+7. then run ionic serve to see if it is working on your browser